Creativity is one of the most prized skills of the 21st century yet there is no scientific consensus on how it should be measured

 There are three modes in the game and the player has different objectives in each.
 In the “Creatures” mode, the task is to create as many animal-like figures as possible.
 In the “Challenge” mode the player gets a Target image.
-They will see 3 sets of images and their objective is to work out which set was used to create the Target image.
+They see 3 sets of images and their objective is to work out which set was used to create the Target image.
 Once they make their choice, they try to re-create the target image with their chosen set.
 In the “Open play” mode the player can play around as they wish – and save the images they find most interesting.
 In the end, they can select three of their best pictures and submit them to the voting pool.
 The voting pool consists of images that players deemed as their most interesting creations.
 At the end of the Open play, all players can see other players’ creations and vote which ones they find most interesting.

 Challenge mode – Selecting set

 crea.blender is based on the project Artbreeder (11), which aims to be a new type of creative tool that empowers users’ creativity by making it easier to collaborate and explore.
 The main technology behind both crea.blender and Artbreeder are Generative Adversarial Networks.

 Other variants of Artbreeder have been discussed here (12).